Proven-Paradox/shaper-system/Handbook.md

 ## Conditions and Properties
 #### Blind
 You cannot see.
 If you attempt to attack a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.

+#### Chill X
+Partially frozen or dealing with a lingering cold.
+This reduces your Physical Defense by X for its duration.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.